odileandres/Adata_scientists_project2/index.md

     <article class="right">
       <p align="justify" style="margin: 0px;">
       According to our graph, men represent 80% of the quoted person whereas women represent only 20%.
 This repartition doesn't change over time.
-  We can conclude that the difference in terms of number of men against women is the key to explain the first graph we obtain.
+  We can conclude that the difference in terms of number of men against women is the key to explain the first graph we obtained.
      </p >
     </article>
   </section>

 <br>

-  <h3> Are these people different in term of age?</h3>
+  <h3> Are these people different in terms of age?</h3>
   <p>
   <img style="float: right;" src="/images/age_repartition_hist.png" width=500px>
   </p>
 <br>
   <p align="justify">
-  According to our graph, in term of percentage, women are more represented when they are young than when they are old, and it is kind of the opposite for men.
+  According to our graph, in terms of percentage, women are more represented when they are young than when they are old, and it is kind of the opposite for men.
-  The one-sided ttest (pvalue= 3,15e-46 ) proves that there is a statistically significant difference between the mean of the age of alive men and women.
+  The one-sided t-test (p-value = 3,15e-46) proves that there is a statistically significant difference between the mean of the age of alive men and women.
   </p>

   <p align="justify">